jawrainey/GabberWeb/README.md

 # - Uses the REGISTRY & the package's version to tag the image
 npm version # (patch|minor|major|...) or --help

-# Force the docker version (if you really need to)
-npm run postversion

 ```